krakjoe/pcov/README.md

   * interoperability with Xdebug is not possible
   * interoperability with phpdbg is not possible
+  * interoperability with Blackfire profiler is not possible

 At an internals level, the executor function is overriden by pcov, so any extension or SAPI which does the same will be broken.